Azure-Samples/azd-functions-sharepoint-webhooks/README.md

    npm run build
    ```

+## Run the function app

+It can run either locally or in Azure:

-1. Provision the resources in Azure and deploy the function app package by running command `azd up`.
+- To provision the resources in Azure and deploy the function app: Run `azd up`.

-1. The function app can also be run locally by executing command `npm run start`.
+- To run the function app locally: Run `npm run start`.

-# Grant the function app access to SharePoint Online
+## Grant the function app access to SharePoint Online

 The authentication to SharePoint is done using `DefaultAzureCredential`, so the credential used depends if the function app runs in your local environment, or in Azure.
 If you never heard about `DefaultAzureCredential`, you should familirize yourself with its concept by reading [this article](https://aka.ms/azsdk/js/identity/credential-chains#use-defaultazurecredential-for-flexibility).

-## When it runs on your local environment
+### When it runs on your local environment

 `DefaultAzureCredential` will preferentially use the delegated credentials of `Azure CLI` to authenticate to SharePoint.
 Use the Microsoft Graph PowerShell script below to grant the SharePoint delegated permission `AllSites.Manage` to the `Azure CLI`'s service principal: